What We Do If There is a Health Problem at the 7 Week Check Up

 A less common problem that we have had is a heart murmer.
 We have sent home 3 puppies with benign heart murmers (grade 1).
 All 3 of them outgrew it by 6 months.
 We have never had a puppy with a true heart problem.
 However, benign heart murmers are fairly common in Golden Retriever puppies.
 These murmers are caused by the sections of the heart growing at different rates.
 When vets hear a grade 1 murmer in a young puppy, waiting is usually the first recommendation as long as the puppy is playing and acting normally.
 We have never had a murmer that was more than a grade 1.
 If your puppy should have a murmer, even if it is only a grade 1, we give you the option of forfeiting the puppy and getting a full refund.
 We will keep the puppy and train him until he outgrows the murmer and then sell him to someone else as a trained puppy.
 If you take the puppy and then the murmer becomes something serious, the terms of our contract apply.

-If there should be a problem found before puppy selection of any significance, it will be the person who reserved a puppy of that sex last who would be given a refund and forfeit getting a puppy from that particular litter.
+If there should be a problem found before puppy selection of any significance, it will be the last person on our list for that particular gender who would be given a refund and forfeit getting a puppy.